-As part of JEMA 2025, the Bureau du Design, de la Mode et des Métiers d'art presents the exhibition "Fils et filiations", an artistic exploration of the relationship between thread and memory.
+As part of JEMA 2025, the Bureau du Design, de la Mode et des Métiers d'art presents the exhibition "Fils et Filiations", an artistic exploration of the relationship between thread and memory.
 This universal, ancestral and tangible thread becomes here the symbol of an intimate dialogue between memory, past and filiation.

-profound encounter with textile art in all its narrative power
+The creations on display don't just tell stories: they envelop, question and provoke a profound encounter with textile art in all its narrative and graphic power.

 With :